 Be it curly, straight, fine, coarse or any of a rainbow of shades, hair is important to women across the globe.
 While we may be willing to spend a considerable amount of time and money to achieve the style or color of our dreams, it’s all too easy to forget about an area that remains mostly hidden: our scalp.

-However, your scalp’s health can have a wider effect than you might think, and should not be overlooked.
-Let’s take a closer look at why it’s important to take proper care of your scalp and some healthy habits you can start today to gain and maintain a healthier scalp.
+However, your scalp’s health can have a wider effect on your hair than you might think, and should not be overlooked.
+Let’s take a closer look at why it’s important to take proper care of your scalp, and some healthy habits you can start today to gain and maintain a healthier scalp.